hodea/hodea-lib/doc/CodingStyle.md

 name to make it unique.
 Instead we separate files with similar purpose but for different targets via directories.
 File are distinguisable via the directory structure.

+## #include

+### Path information

+We use dots and forward slashes in the &ast;nix-way for path information.

+Note: C++ compilers also understand backward slashes, however the forward slash is considered standard in C++.

+### #include < ... > vs. " ... "

+We use angled brackets (< ... >) for files that are in compiler's default include path.
+Quotation marks (" ... ") delimit the names of user-defined include files that are not in the compiler's default include path.